alfonsrv/impf-botpy/README.md

 4. Enter your age, mail and phone number
 5. The rest of the settings is ok as is.
 If you want to check locations with multiple browsers at the same time, dig into the `Advanced Features` section.

+### Alerting

+Audio alerting is already preconfigured.
+If you also want to use smartphone notifications, follow [this](/docs/ALERTS.md) setup guide.

 ### Run it